Revisiting black holes and their thermodynamics in Einstein-Kalb-Ramond gravity: -dimensional Black hole solutions with

-The first branch of the solution~(\ref{branch1}) with $n=2$ and $k=1$ was originally reported in Ref.~\cite{Yang:2023wtu}, where $c_0$ was set to unity.
-However, the first two subtleties we pointed out in the Sec.~\ref{intro} were not carefully addressed in previous works.
+The first class with $n=2$ and $k=1$ was reported in Ref.~\cite{Yang:2023wtu}, where $c_0$ was set to unity.
+However, the first two subtleties we pointed out in the Introduction were not carefully addressed in previous works.
 In particular, the full KR field equations were not explicitly verified, and the authors~\cite{Yang:2023wtu} adopted the oversimplified argument in Ref.~\cite{Lessa:2019bgi}, which asserted that the $\ell_{2}R$ term could be absorbed into the Einstein-Hilbert term through a redefinition and was therefore omitted, effectively setting $\ell_{2}=0$.
 The resulting solution remains valid; however, as indicated by Eqs.~\eqref{finaleom1}--\eqref{finaleom2}, the $\ell_2$ cannot take nonvanishing values when $\ell_1 \ne 0$.
-It is precisely for these reasons---and because only the special four-dimensional case with $n=2$ was considered in the literature, where the gravitational field equations hold even without verifying the KR sector---that the second branch of the solution~(\ref{branch2}) was not obtained in previous works.
+It is precisely for these reasons---and because only the special four-dimensional case with $n=2$ was considered in the literature, where the gravitational field equations hold even without verifying the KR sector---that the second class of the solution~(\ref{branch2}) was not obtained in previous works.

 In the case of $\ell_1 = 0$, the solution is nothing but a Schwarzschild metric.
 However, this does not imply that either the theory or the black hole solution itself degenerates into GR directly, since the parameter $m$ does not represent the physical mass of the black hole.
-A more detailed discussion of this branch will be presented in the next section, after the conserved mass is properly defined.
+A more detailed discussion of this class will be presented in the next section, after the conserved mass is properly defined.